John Fulkerson

-John Michael Fulkerson (born April 29, 1997) is an American professional basketball player that is a Free agent at the present time.
+John Michael Fulkerson (born April 29, 1997) is an American professional basketball player who is a free agent.

 High school career

 In his first two years of high school, Fulkerson played basketball for Dobyns-Bennett High School in his hometown of Kingsport, Tennessee, before transferring to Christ School in Arden, North Carolina to gain more exposure.
 As a junior, he averaged 10 points, 6.1 rebounds and 2.8 blocks per game, tying a school record with 93 blocks.
 In his senior season, Fulkerson averaged 14.5 points, 11.1 rebounds, 4.3 assists and 3.5 blocks per game, breaking Marshall Plumlee's school single-season blocks record with 112.
 He earned NCISAA 3-A All-State accolades and was named Carolinas Athletic Association Player of the Year.

 Recruiting

 Fulkerson was considered a three-star recruit by 247Sports and Rivals.
 On November 6, 2015, he committed to play college basketball for Tennessee over 20 other NCAA Division I programs, including Georgia and Clemson.
 He was drawn to the Volunteers because he had grown up supporting the team.